 There are plentiful options for food and drink at both terminals, from fast food outlets to bars and restaurants; being larger, Terminal 1 offers a broader choice.
 Frankfurt Airport is known as a hotspot for high-end shopping; travelers should head to Terminal 1 for designer stores such as Burberry, Loewe, Longchamp, and Hermes.

-Terminal 1 also offers a whole host of free post-security amenities including three Movie Worlds offering family-friendly movies, documentaries, and series, and two Gaming Worlds.
+Terminal 1 also offers a whole host of free post-security amenities and things to do at Frankfurt FRA airport including three Movie Worlds offering family-friendly movies, documentaries, and series, and two Gaming Worlds.
 If you’d prefer a calmer layover, you’ll find quiet zones, prayer rooms, and fully equipped yoga rooms as well as various airline lounges.
 Those traveling with children can make use of play areas and a stroller rental service.
 There are also shower facilities available for a small fee.

 If you have luggage with you on your layover, carts are available at dispensers around both terminals for a €1 fee, payable by credit or debit card.
 Alternatively, you can temporarily store any luggage for a fee at one of the storage facilities at Terminal 1, between Concourses B and C, Level 2 (Departures) or Concourse B, Level 1 (Arrivals), or Terminal 2, Concourse D, Level 2 (Arrivals).